Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: The Locations of Differentiable Local Minima

 2).
 For the case $\mathbf{R}^\ast$ is continuous, we need to test whether the continuous differentiable local minima in \eqref{eq7} are in their defining cells.
 For example, substituting \eqref{eq7} into \eqref{eq11}, then for each $\mathbf{R}_j^\ast\ (j\in [K])$ the criteria become

 where ${(A^+\mathbf{y})}_j$ is the rows of $A^+\mathbf{y}$ corresponding to $\mathbf{R}_j^\ast$, and so on.
-Each inequality of $\mathbf{c}$ in \eqref{eq13} defines a half-space in $R^{Kd}$.
-Therefore, the criteria for existing genuine continuous differentiable local minima reduce to identifying whether the intersection of all these half-spaces is null.
-The non-null intersection will be a convex high-dimensional polyhedron.
+Each inequality of $\mathbf{c}$ in \eqref{eq13} defines a half-space in $\mathbb{R}^{Kd}$.
+Therefore, the criteria for existing genuine continuous differentiable local minima are reduced to identifying whether the intersection of all these half-spaces is null.
+The intersection, if not null, will be a convex high-dimensional polyhedron.
+Efficient implementation of half-spaces intersection to judge the existence of differentiable local minima will be discussed in part 2 of this work \cite{globallosslandscape_part2}.

-Another way to judging the existence of genuine continuous differentiable local minima is to extract $\mathbf{R}_j^\ast$ from \eqref{eq7} at first, which is either the whole $\mathbb{R}^d$ space or a linear subspace of it depending on whether the rows in $(I-A^+A)_j$ is of full rank or not.
-If all $\mathbf{R}_j^\ast\ (j\in [K])$ are the whole $\mathbb{R}^d$ space, then any point in the defining cells is a genuine differentiable local minima.
-One example is the flat plateau region in fig.2.
-If $\mathbf{R}_j^\ast$ is a linear subspace of $\mathbb{R}^d$, we can compute the cells in advance (apply arrangement algorithms \cite{ComputationalGeometry} to hyperplanes of samples) and then for each $\mathbf{R}_j^\ast\ (j\in [K])$, find the intersection of its defining cell and linear subspace.
-If all intersections are not null, there exist continuous genuine differentiable local minima.